marshallswain/feathers-postmark/README.md

 app.service('messages').hooks({
   before: {
     create: [
-      // Hint: use hooks to protect your service from outside access.
+      // Use hooks in feathers-hooks-common to protect your service from outside access. disallow('external')
     ]
   }
 });